dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/bindings/howto-triggers.md

 ---
-title: "Trigger your app with input bindings"
+title: "How-To: Trigger your application with input bindings"
 linkTitle: "How-To: Triggers"
+description: "Use Dapr input bindings to trigger event driven applications"
-weight: 1000
+weight: 200
 ---

 Using bindings, your code can be triggered with incoming events from different resources which can be anything: a queue, messaging pipeline, cloud-service, filesystem etc.